Sound Bathing / Healing Therapy (ISTA Accredited)

 Vibration really is a key word when it comes to sound healing, because all sound is made up of vibration.
 All sounds are made up of waves produced by the vibrations of material objects.
 If you clap your hands together, this creates a vibration, which we hear as soundwaves and frequencies.
 If you strum a guitar, the vibration of the strings sends out waves, heard as frequencies.
 These vibrations are transmitted through the air, and when they reach our ears they’re converted to electrical impulses in the brain, which we interpret as sound.
 It’s these specific frequencies that sound healers often use in sessions in order to help balance mind-body health.

-International Sound Healing / Bathing Therapy Course
+International certified Sound Healing / Bathing Therapy

 Date & Time

-Course Venue
+Venue

 L’idylle Studio, located at Jalan Kuching in Kuala Lumpur, Malaysia